 Despite Treacle-mustard being 'rather rare' in 1899, Philp (1982) gave it in 100 tetrads across the county for the 1971-80 survey, quite local, but often common where found.
 Records were fuller in the north west and south east of the county, but otherwise were widely scattered.
 By the 1991-2005 survey published in Philp (2010), the total had reduced to 27 tetrads, without any discernible pattern, although lacking from the north east.
 It was then said to be a plant of cultivated and waste ground, particularly arable fields, and appeared to have declined in recent years, probably through changes in farming practices.
-Rich (1991)31 mentions its susceptibility to herbicides, and these may have a role in the decline, especially if more effective herbicides or dosages were being used in the 1980/90s than in the 1960s/70s.
+Rich (1991)32 mentions its susceptibility to herbicides, and these may have a role in the decline, especially if more effective herbicides or more substantial dosages were being used in the 1980/90s than in the 1960s/70s (cf. herbicide data given in the register account for Spergula arvensis).

 The 1991-2005 distributional data are given in the following map from Philp (2010), with kind permission of the late Eric Philp and the Kent Field Club.
 Data acquired from 2010 onwards has been recorded at 1km square (monad) level, i.e. at a finer scale than the tetrads given in Philp (2010).
-The distribution map for 2010-17 records shows that very little is being seen of Erysimum cheiranthoides in the county at all, which suggests that the decline is continuing.
-Recent sites have included arable, a rubbish tip on a golf course, allotments or similar land and the weedy margin of a Chenopodium quinoa crop.
+The distribution map for 2010-20 records shows that very little is being seen of Erysimum cheiranthoides in the county at all, which suggests that the decline is continuing.
+Recent sites have included arable, a rubbish tip on a golf course, a road verge, soil from ditch clearance adjoining arable, a broad bean field, allotments or similar land and the weedy margin of a Chenopodium quinoa crop.